d-natoli/redbubble/README.md

 This also goes for the file creation.
 It needs to be more robust (check that it's not overwriting anything it shouldn't, check for permissions, etc.) and flexible (allow you to define a template, etc.).
 At the moment a lot of this is hardcoded.

-I'm also unhappy with the naming of the classes/modules that build the HTML to insert. `TitleGenerator`, `NavigationGenerator` and `GalleryGenerator` sound a bit vague, and get extra silly when you call their generate methods, e.g. `TitleGenerator.generate_title`.
+I'm also unhappy with the naming of the classes/modules that build the HTML to insert. `TitleGenerator`, `NavigationGenerator` and `GalleryGenerator` sound a bit vague, and get extra silly when you call their generate methods, e.g. `TitleGenerator.generate`.
 They also need to be made a bit more uniform in terms of their interfaces.

 The bit of meta-programming in the `Image` class is a bit horrid, solely because I don't really like using `instance_variable_get`, it just makes me feel a bit dirty.